SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 #### The UI annotation vocabulary

-Another vocabulary in that list from SAP is the [UI](https://github.com/SAP/odata-vocabularies/blob/main/vocabularies/UI.md) vocabulary, containing terms relating to presenting data in user interfaces.
+Another one in that list from SAP is the [UI](https://github.com/SAP/odata-vocabularies/blob/main/vocabularies/UI.md) vocabulary, containing terms relating to presenting data in user interfaces.

 Staring at [the table of Terms](https://github.com/SAP/odata-vocabularies/blob/main/vocabularies/UI.md#terms) in this vocabulary (or any for that matter) will help us interpret the CDS in `index.cds` we saw earlier, in other words, this: